aza0092/Clean-Code-Notes/README.md

 pass along enough information to be able to log the error in your catch

 ## Define the Normal Flow
 - Don't let your error-handling ruin the logic of your code.
-Using try-catch some

 - The exception below clutters the logic
 ```java